 6 - 3: Term of Office

+28 March 2023

-5 April 2022 PURPOSE: To ensure continuity on the Division Executive Council and Chapters.
+PURPOSE: To ensure continuity on the Division and Chapter Executive Councils clarifying terms of service as contained in AFSA 100-2, Policies and Procedures, Principle 6, Section 8, Term of Office for Division Officers and Section 6, Term of Office for Chapter Officers.

-SCOPE: This Standing Rule is applicable to all AFSA Division 6 Executive Council and Chapter members and is authorized for implementation upon receipt.
+SCOPE: This Standing Rule is applicable to all AFSA Division 6 and Chapter Executive Councils and is authorized for implementation upon receipt.

-PROCEDURES FOR DIVISION: Election/Appointment Procedures: In accordance with AFSAM 100-2, the Division President and even-numbered Trustees will be elected in even numbered years for a 2-year term.
+PROCEDURES FOR DIVISION: Election/Appointment Procedures: The Division President and even-numbered Trustees will be elected in even numbered years for a 2-year term.
 The Vice President and odd numbered Trustees will be elected in odd numbered years for a 2-year term.

 Four or more of the elected or appointed Division Executive Council Trustees will serve as Regional Directors, designated by the Division President, and responsible for the region and Chapters that is in the best interest of the Division.